Domestic Violence in WA

 Philbrook Law in WA

 Domestic violence charges must be taken seriously.
 A conviction for any assault can stay on your record permanently.
-At Philbrook Law Office, we work to obtain dismissals and to craft solutions that help focus on addressing the reasons for the conflict instead of punishment.
+At Philbrook Law, we work to obtain dismissals and to craft solutions that help focus on addressing the reasons for the conflict instead of punishment.
 To discuss your case with an experienced Washington domestic abuse lawyer, at one of our offices in Vancouver or Battle Ground, WA, please call 360-695-3309 or fill out our contact form.
 We represent clients in the greater Portland area, and throughout Oregon and Washington.

 Related Articles